NavyaTrilok/Tableau-Dashboard/README.md

 ●	Comparing earthquake data across different regions, countries, or time periods ●	Educating the students about the frequency and intensity of earthquakes in their region or around the world.

+The following are some of the preprocessing steps we performed:
+Data Cleaning: correcting errors, inconsistencies, or missing values from the dataset.
+This was done by identifying and removing duplicates, filling in missing values, and correcting errors.